Kong/docs.konghq.com/app/konnect/analytics/reference.md

 Last 24 hours| Data is aggregated in ten minute increments.
 Last 7 days | Data is aggregated in one hour increments.
 Last 30 days | Data is aggregated in one hour increments.
 This week | Data is aggregated in one hour increments.
-Logs any traffic in the current caledar week.
+Logs any traffic in the current calendar week.
 This month | Data is aggregated in one hour increments.
-Logs any traffic in the current caledar month.
+Logs any traffic in the current calendar month.
 Previous week | Data is aggregated in one hour increments.
-Logs any traffic in the previous caledar week.
+Logs any traffic in the previous calendar week.
 Previous month | Data is aggregated in one hour increments.
-Logs any traffic in the previous caledar month.
+Logs any traffic in the previous calendar month.

 {:.important}
 > Free tier users can only select intervals up to 24 hours.